-Medicines were managed by staff who have completed an induction process and been trained and deemed competent to do so.
-The impact of training was monitored through team meetings, discussion and annual appraisal.
+Medicines were managed by staff who have been trained and deemed competent to do so.
+An induction process was in place for senior care assistants.
+The impact of training was monitored through team meetings, supervision and annual appraisal.
 Competency assessments were completed annually.
-Refresher training in medicines management, the management of oxygen and the management of diabetes and insulin administration was provided within the last year.
-Records of training were maintained.
+Refresher training in medicines management was provided in the last year.
 In relation to safeguarding, staff advised that they were aware of the regional procedures and who to report any safeguarding concerns to.
-Training had been completed and update training was planned for June 2018.